LANDSLIDE RISK AND GEO-EDUCATION (LaRGE)

-Join us for an international conference to learn, share, and discuss the management, communication and education of landslide risk.
+Join us for an international workshop to learn, share, and discuss the management, communication and education of landslide risk.

 NAU MAI, HAERE MAI – WELCOME!

-The New Zealand Geotechnical Society is delighted to welcome you to the First International Joint Workshop of JTC1 and JTC3 on Landslide Risk Assessment, Communication and Geo-education.
+The New Zealand Geotechnical Society is delighted to invite you to the First International Joint Workshop of Joint Technical Committee 1 and Joint Technical Committee 3 on Landslide Risk Assessment, Communication and Geo-education.
 We will share the latest research and develop best practice guidelines in the stunning New Zealand city of Queenstown.

-Landslides are one of New Zealand’s most significant natural hazards.
-Since 1760 there have been at least 1,500 deaths from landslides in New Zealand.
+Since 1760 there have been at least 1,500 deaths from landslides in New Zealand, making them one of New Zealand’s most significant natural hazards.
 More fatalities have occurred from landslides than from earthquakes, volcanic activity and tsunami combined over the last 160 years.
 Queenstown is particularly vulnerable, making it an ideal venue for a conference about landslides.
 More than 50% of the land around the town is mapped as known landslides, with the underlying quartzofeldspathic schist very susceptible to deep seated failures.
-The largest failure is the Queenstown Hill Landslide, with an estimated volume of 240M m³.
+The largest, Queenstown Hill Landslide, has an estimated volume of 240M m³.

-Our theme “Landslide Geo-Education and Risk” brings together the full lifecycle of landslide risk management.
-It encompasses the need to educate the next generation of landslide risk managers, the need to robustly understand landslide risk, and the need to communicate that risk to the public and decision-makers so that real change is implemented.
-We believe that bringing together JTC1 and JTC3 to work together on landslide risk assessment, education, communication and outreach is a great opportunity to effect real change.
+Our theme “Landslide Risk and Geo-Education” unifies the full lifecycle of landslide risk management.
+It encompasses the needs to educate the next generation of landslide risk managers, to robustly understand landslide risk, and to communicate that risk to the public and decision makers so that real change is implemented.

 Monday